Equivalence of classical and quantum completeness for real principal type operators on the circle: Introduction

+On the other hand, the essential self-adjointness of non-elliptic operators, such as wave operators on Lorentzian manifolds, has been studied over the last decade:

+\begin{itemize} \item The essential self-adjointness of the wave operator on static spacetimes is verified by using separation of variables in \cite{DS1}.
+In \cite{DS2}, it was conjectured that this is also true on asymptotically static spacetime (a perturbation of a static spacetime) and this problem was solved in \cite{NT2} later.
+On spacetimes with compactly supported perturbation, \cite{WZ} gives its much simpler proof.

+\item In \cite{V2,NT,NT3}, it is shown that the wave operator is essentially self-adjoint on $C_c^{\infty}$ if the Lorentzian manifold is close to Minkowski near infinity under the null non-trapping condition.

+\item On the contrary, the paper \cite{K} gives an example on a globally hyperbolic and geodesically complete Lorentzian metric on $\re^4$ whereas the corresponding wave operator is not essentially self-adjoint on $C_c^{\infty}(\re^4)$, which is motivated by the classical example of one-dimensional Schr\"odinger operator (see \cite[Example 2, Appendix X.I]{RS}).

+\item In \cite{KK2}, Kassell-Kobayashi showed the essential self-adjointness on the standard Lorentzian locally symmetric spaces (for the definition of the standard spaces, see \cite[\S1.1]{KK2}).
+Before that, they started to study spectral theory on Lorentzian locally symmetric spaces in \cite{KK}.
+They discovered examples of Lorentzian locally symmetric spaces where eigenvalues of the wave operators are invariant under the deformation of the lattices (the discrete subgroups).
+For other motivated examples, see the survey article \cite{Ko}.

+\end{itemize} The essential self-adjointness of wave operators on such spaces are used to deduce the spectral action principle (\cite{DW,WZ}), which reveals the relationship between (a power of) the Feynman propagator and the scalar curvature.
+Here the former plays a significant role in Quantum Field Theory and the latter is important in the context of the Einstein-Hilbert action that represents the action for which the Euler-Lagrange equation gives rise to the Einstein equation.

+We remark that the essential self-adjointness of non-elliptic operators was less studied before the above works.
+In fact, the problem is more difficult than the elliptic or subelliptic cases since most of previous works on essential self-adjointness crucially depend on the (sub)ellipticity, the positivity or the symmetry of the operators.
+Here we give a new insight from the perspective of scattering theory to tackle the essential self-adjointness problem on closed manifolds following author's previous work \cite{T} for the repulsive Schr\"odinger operators.
+The author hopes that the method and the idea given in the paper are one of the key ingredients to study the essential self-adjointness of non-elliptic operators.

-The purpose of this paper is the following: \begin{itemize} \item To prove equivalence of two concept of completeness for real principal type operators on the circle. \item To give its proof in view of microlocal analysis and apply the technique developed in \cite{T} to operators on closed manifolds.
+In summary, the purpose of this paper is the following: \begin{itemize} \item To prove equivalence for classical and quantum completeness for real principal type operators on the circle $\tor=\re/2\pi \ze$. \item To give its proof in view of microlocal analysis and to apply the technique developed in \cite{T} to operators on closed manifolds.

-\end{itemize} Moreover, we study spectral properties of real principal type operators on the circle $\tor=\re/2\pi \ze$.
-Here we use the $L^2$-space as $L^2(\tor)=L^2(\tor, dx)$.
-In addition, our method admits long-range perturbation $V(x,D)$.
+\end{itemize} Moreover, we study spectral properties of real principal type operators on the circle.
+Here we use the $L^2$-space as $L^2=L^2(\tor, dx)$ with the flat density $dx$.
+In addition, our method admits long-range perturbations $V$.